asynts/writer/Notes/0010_optimizing-study.md

 -   I started caching the font in the `TextChunkModelNode`.
     This was another noticable improvement, now, we only need to do the style cascade once for each model node.

+-   I started caching the remaining width in `HorizontalLayoutNode`, this was another drastic improvement.